Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 In the United Kingdom, the legal definition of a mobile home derives from the Caravan Sites Act 1968 (as amended).
 A structure qualifies as a mobile home (legally termed a “caravan”) if it is designed or adapted for human habitation, is capable of being moved from one place to another by being towed or transported on a vehicle, and does not exceed the prescribed maximum dimensions.

 The maximum permitted dimensions for a twin-unit mobile home are 20 metres in length, 6.8 metres in width, and 3.05 metres in internal height (measured from the floor surface to the ceiling at the highest point).
-Single-unit structures share the same length and width limits.
-These dimensions are critical for dealers to communicate accurately, as exceeding them reclassifies the structure as a building rather than a caravan, triggering full planning permission and building regulations requirements.
+Initial-order structures share the same length and width limits.
+These dimensions are important for dealers to communicate accurately because exceeding them can change the classification route and trigger project-specific planning, building-control, or local authority review.

 The transportability requirement does not mean the structure must be regularly moved.
-It means the structure must be capable of being moved by road, either as a single unit or in no more than two sections.
+It means the structure must be capable of being moved by road, either as a initial order or in no more than two sections.
 In practice, most timber mobile homes are transported to site once and remain in position for decades.
 The legal classification relates to capability, not intent.

 Across Europe, equivalent definitions vary by jurisdiction.
 Germany uses the term “Mobilheim” with different dimensional standards.
 France classifies “résidences mobiles de loisirs” under specific tourism legislation.
 Dealers operating in multiple markets must verify local dimensional and classification requirements before listing products.